abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/basic_working1.rst

           return result;
         }

-    Let's try to gently dissect this algorithm.
+    Let's dissect this algorithm.
+First of all, you might wonder where the progagation takes place.
+It's the responsibility of the main ``PropagationMonitor``.
+    The ``PropagationMonitor`` is in fact a... ``SearchMonitor`` with added functionalities.
+    It listens to search events as well as propagation events.

 ``EndSearch()``
 """"""""""""""""""